Bundaberg West, Queensland: Education

-Bundaberg West State School is a government primary (Prep–6) school for boys and girls at George Street.
+Bundaberg West State School is a government primary (Prep–6) school for boys and girls at 185B George Street.
 In 2018, the school had an enrolment of 243 students with 21 teachers and 19 non-teaching staff.
 It includes a special education program.

 St Patrick's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at 35 Mulgrave Street.
 In 2018, the school had an enrolment of 503 students with 30 teachers and 21 non-teaching staff.

 There are no secondary schools in Bundaberg West.
 The nearest government secondary school is Bundaberg State High School in neighbouring Bundaberg South to the east.

 Amenities

+The Anglican Church of the Good Shepherd is on George Street.

+Bundaberg Base Hospital is a public hospital on Bourbong Street.

-The Anglican Church of the Good Shepherd is on George Street, Mater Misericordiae Hospital Bundaberg is a private hospital on Bourbong Street, Bundaberg Base is the public hospital on Bourbong Street, Friendly Society Private Hospital is a Private Hospital on Binger Street. and also has the free Alexandra Park Zoo on Quay Street.
+Mater Misericordiae Hospital Bundaberg is a private hospital on Bourbong Street.

+Friendly Society Private Hospital is a private hospital on Binger Street.

+Alexandra Park Zoo is on Quay Street.